10 Houseplant tips for New Plant Owners

 - How much light does the plant need?

-- Is the plant tolerate drafts?
+- Does the plant tolerate drafts?
 What about high-traffic areas?

 - Is the plant poisonous for humans and or pets?